-The unaudited accounts were authorised for issue on 29 June 2022.
+The unaudited accounts were authorised for issue on 29 June 2022 and the audited accounts authorised for issue on 27 September 2022.

 I certify that the Balance Sheet presents a true and fair view of the financial position of the Council and its Group at 31 March 2022, and its income and expenditure for the year ended 31 March 2022.